maryash/maryash.github.io/135/projects/S23_project_1/project_1_cs135.md

 WORD POS : DEFINITION
-Grumpy Adjective : bad-tempered and irritable Professor Noun : a teacher of the highest rank in a college or university Does Verb : perform (an action, the precise nature of which is often unspecified) Nothing Adverb : not at all
+Grumpy Adjective : bad-tempered and irritable Professor Noun : a teacher of the highest rank in a college or university Does Verb : perform (an action, often of unspecified nature) Nothing Adverb : not at all
 ```